ElementsProject/lightning/doc/PLUGINS.md

 During startup of `lightningd` you can use the `--plugin=` option to register one or more plugins that should be started.
-In case you wish to start several plugins you have to use the `--plugin=` argument once for each plugin.
+In case you wish to start several plugins you have to use the `--plugin=` argument once for each plugin (or `--plugin-dir` or place them in the default plugin dirs, usually `/usr/local/libexec/c-lightning/plugins` and `~/.lightningd/plugins`).
 An example call might look like:

 ```
 lightningd --plugin=/path/to/plugin1 --plugin=path/to/plugin2
 ```

-`lightningd` will write JSON-RPC requests to the plugin's `stdin` and will read replies from its `stdout`.
+`lightningd` run your plugins from the `--lightning-dir`, then will write JSON-RPC requests to the plugin's `stdin` and will read replies from its `stdout`.
 To initialize the plugin two RPC methods are required: